Credit Suisse CEO paid $19.4 million in cash and shares last year

 His pay was topped up by 14.3 million francs in replacement awards in Credit Suisse shares to compensate for the cancellation of deferred awards from Prudential.
 The shares are vested over three years.

-Prudential paid Thiam 11.8 million pounds in 2014, a 35 percent increase on his 2013 compensation, following a bumper incentive plan payout in his final year in charge.
+Prudential paid Thiam 11.8 million pounds ($16.6 million) in 2014, a 35 percent increase on his 2013 compensation, following a bumper incentive plan payout in his final year in charge.

 Since taking charge, Thiam has put a new structure in place, raised around 6 billion francs in capital and is cutting back its volatile investment banking business while focusing on more stable wealth management.